Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria

-We conclude that this is a pure Nash equilibrium that provides a total quality of 4. \item For the second one, consider the state where agents 3 and 4 write an excellent review, while agents 1 and 2 do not write a review.
-The only possible deviation of agents 1 and 2 is to write a good review.
-In case any of them deviates to this strategy, her utility becomes $\frac{1}{7}-\frac{1}{4}+\epsilon<0$, thus there is no incentive in doing so.
-The utility of agents 3 and 4 at this state is $\frac{3}{6}-\frac{3}{8}=\frac{1}{8}>0$.
+We conclude that this is a pure Nash equilibrium that provides a total quality of 2. \item For the second one, consider the state where agent 2 writes an excellent review, while agent 1 does not write a review.
+The only possible deviation of agent 1 is to write a good review.
+In this case her utility becomes $\frac{1}{7}-\frac{1}{4}+\epsilon<0$, thus there is no incentive in doing so.
+The utility of agent 2 at this state is $\frac{4}{6}-\frac{4}{9}=2/9$.
 Therefore the only meaningful deviation for each one them is to write a good review.
-In that case, their utility becomes $\frac{1}{4}-\frac{1}{8}=\frac{1}{8}$.
+In that case, their utility becomes $\frac{1}{3}-\frac{1}{9}=2/9$.
 So once again, this deviation is not profitable as the utility remains the same.
-We conclude that this is a pure Nash equilibrium that provides a total quality of 6. \end{itemize}
+We conclude that this is a pure Nash equilibrium that provides a total quality of 4. \end{itemize}